Parks and Recreation

 The Village's local ski hill is a fully operational recreation center that functions as the alpine sports destination in the winter and mountain biking trail system in the summer.
 Additional amenities include a tubing hill, cross-country ski trails, hiking trails, a combined basketball and tennis court, a lodge with restrooms and an outdoor deck.
 Visit the Mount Pisgah Recreation Center page for additional information on this community center.

 The Village established an advisory committee to care for the health of street trees and trees and shrubs within the Village's parks.
 The members of this committee apply their working knowledge to provide a long-range plan every five years for the Village relating to street trees and shrubs, provide the Board of Trustees with a yearly estimate of the cost of nursery stock to be used, and establish a suggested species list for the Village for the type and kind of trees to be planted upon Village property, among other tree care practices.
 The Tree Committee provided input during the drafting of the Community Forest Management Plan.

-The Tree Committee works closely with Parks and Recreation staff, including the Parks Manager, as well as the Village Manager.
+The Tree Committee works closely with the Parks Manager, the DPW Superintendent, and the Village Manager.

 The Village has secured funding for site and architectural design for Baldwin Park to map out the prioritized park projects that are included in the Park Vision Plan.
 The redesign is focused on enhanced views and waterfront access as the park is located on the banks of the Saranac River.

 Visit the Baldwin Park Redesign page.